 Do you often find yourself looking for the preamble of a final rule and don’t know where to start in the Federal Register?
 If you’re a frequent user of the Federal Register in HeinOnline, you likely know that the most effective search technique to use is keyword searching.
 This week’s tip explores how to do a keyword search across the Federal Register to find a preamble for a Final Rule.
 Next week’s tip will then focus on how to use a MyHein account, to gather all the relevant legislation around that Final Rule into one place for reference during your research project.
 That includes the proposed rule, any comments, the public law, and any commentary from law journals.
-So be sure to check back for part II of this tip.

 What is a preamble?

 The preamble of a final rule usually contains information pertaining to the background of the rulemaking process leading up to the final rule.
 It may include things like the statement of the requirements in law, citations to the proposed rule and other any other historic rulemaking, a discussion and/or analysis of the comments received by the public, and/or the justifications for the agency’s final decision.
 Not all preambles contain the same information, and the depth and breadth of information can vary from rule to rule and agency to agency.